Richard J. Sommers was called to the Ontario Bar in 1968 and was appointed Queen’s Counsel in 1980.

 Mr. Sommers had been selected by his peers for inclusion in the Best Lawyers’ list for Canada.
 He had also been named as a leading lawyer in the medical negligence field by Lexpert, the Canadian legal expert directory.
 Toronto Life magazine named him as one of The Lawyers Other Lawyers Call, a guide to the most respected legal practitioners in the city.
 Canadian Business magazine listed Mr. Sommers as one of the “heavy hitters” in its article, “Hard cases: the best lawyers money can buy”.

-Mr. Sommers had lectured in trial practice at Osgoode Hall Law School and at numerous legal education programs organized by the Law Society of Upper Canada, the Canadian Bar Association, the Canadian Institute, and the American Trial Lawyers’ Association and was for many years a member of the editorial board of Advocates’ Quarterly.
+Mr. Sommers had lectured in trial practice at Osgoode Hall Law School and at numerous legal education programs organized by the Law Society of Ontario, the Canadian Bar Association, the Canadian Institute, and the American Trial Lawyers’ Association and was for many years a member of the editorial board of Advocates’ Quarterly.